jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 generates a composite image (or 3D model) using a limited tileset, while enforcing constraints about which tiles can be adjacent to which other tiles.
 This should sound pretty familiar to you, because it's not all that different from what we just did to color the graph!
-Let's build a propagator network to do this.
+Let's build out own version of this using propagators.

 Simply out of laziness, I'm not going to make an actual image (but you could if you wanted to).
 Instead we'll take a shortcut by drawing "graphics" to the